khalid-el-masnaoui/PHP-Notes/Tools/testing/README.md

 - **Risk Mitigation:**  By identifying and addressing issues early, testing helps minimize the risks of software failure and negative user experiences.

+## Testing Approaches and Patterns

+### AAA: The three steps to every unit test

+In general, we can split up our tests in three parts: **arrange, act, assert**.
+- **Encourages a focus on the technical steps**: of a test, which is often a better fit for unit tests focused on internal logic

+1. **Arrange**
+> In the arrange phase we do all the set up to make sure that we can run the code that is needed.
+> We may need to set up some mocks, set up the environment or do other things.

+2. **Act**
+> In the act phase we run the actual code that we want to execute.
+In unit testing this is usually just one line of code, where we run the code.

+3. **Assert**
+> After we run the code that we want to test, we of course need to check that the code did what we want to do.
+So we `assert` that it did what we expected it to do.
+Here we’ll check either the output of the method test, or check for the side effects that the method caused.

 ## Testing Types